manosmax/Smart-Waste-Bin/README.md

 5. Click **install**.

 ### Configure Mqtt
-1. for every node, double click
+1. For every node, double click
-2. on the server field -> pensil
+2. On the server field -> pencil
-3. replace the Server ip with the Pi5s ip
+3. Replace the Server ip with the Pi5's ip

 ### What the Flows Do